-The distinctive feature of the hybrid club is it has both the combination of a wood and an iron golf club.
-The technical innovation implemented in these clubs provide a number of rare benefits which other clubs fail to offer.
+The distinctive feature of the hybrid club is it has both the combination of wood and an iron golf club.
+The technical innovation implemented in these clubs provides a number of rare benefits which other clubs fail to offer.
 These are:

 - Making airborne shots easily